What is intermittent fasting?

 It allows you to burn fat as fuel.

 What is fat oxidation?
 It is your body’s ability to use stored fat for energy or fuel.
 Intermittent fasting enhances hormone function to facilitate fat loss and allows that fat to be used for energy.
 In other words, your body is more likely to use stored fat for fuel closer to the end of your fasting hours.

 Using similar logic that applies to weight loss, it is easier to maintain your weight once you have the structure of a shorter eating window and a longer fasting window.
 The structure of intermittent fasting allows for more predictable digestion, which is great for weight maintenance!

 Reduce inflammation in the body.

-Oxidative stress and inflammation are two of the top drivers of aging–like wrinkles and chronic illness, like cancer.
-Intermittent fasting can both reduce inflammation and enhance your body’s resistance oxidative stress in the body.
+Oxidative stress and inflammation are two of the top drivers of aging–like wrinkles and chronic illness.
+Intermittent fasting can both reduce inflammation and enhance your body’s resistance oxidative stress.

 It facilitates cellular repair in the body.